Step 2: Admission Requirements

 Applicants for the master’s programmes taught in English or in Danish must fulfil the English language requirements.

-Below you can read about how to fulfil the English language requirement, either by an English test or through a European high school diploma.
+Below you can read about how to fulfil the English language requirement, either by an English test or through a Danish or European high school diploma.

 We currently accept the following documents: